nexusformat/definitions/manual/source/em-structure.rst

 With the results of the NeXus 2022.06 Code Camp the following base classes and application definitions are considered deprecated.
 Their functionalities has been extended and is replaced specifically as follows:

-    :ref:`NXem_nion`:
-        An application definition specific for Nion (transmission) electron microscopes.
-This is replaced by the substantially more general :ref:`NXem` application definition.
+    **NXem_nion** was an application definition specific for Nion (transmission) electron microscopes.
+    We consider this application definition as deprecated.
+Instead, users should use the substantially more general :ref:`NXem` application definition.

-    :ref:`NXfib`:
-        A base class to describe focused-ion beam capabilities of an (electron) microscope.
-The base class is replaced by :ref:`NXibeam_column`.
+    **NXfib** was a base class which described focused-ion beam capabilities of an (electron) microscope.
+Considered deprecated, users should use the more specific :ref:`NXibeam_column` base class instead.